Call This Wednesday to Get $50 OFF

 A residential plumbing system has a simple layout because the average American home is roughly 2,500 square feet.
 In a home with a few sinks and toilets, it’s going to be fairly easy to map out the plumbing system.
 This makes it easier for a plumber to make plumbing repairs and replacements.
 On the other hand, industrial plumbing systems are a lot more complex because plumbing fixtures are spread out over multiple floors.
 There are miles of pipes, dozens of toilets on every floor, loads of sinks, and many other plumbing fixtures.
 Plumbers who specialize in industrial plumbing have a deeper understanding of this complexity and have the right tools and skillset to handle the plumbing issues that may arise in industrial setups.

-Both residential and industrial properties are subject to certain plumbing code requirements, but industrial buildings have special code requirements that govern the materials, sizes, and installation of plumbing.
+Both residential and industrial properties are subject to certain plumbing code requirements, but industrial buildings have special code requirements that gove the materials, sizes, and installation of plumbing.

 In industrial setups, the daily usage of plumbing systems is greater compared to that of residential homes.
 Industrial plumbing systems may serve hundreds of people every day, so they take more use and abuse than residential plumbing systems, which cater to a handful of people.
 Even though industrial plumbing systems use higher-grade and more durable fixtures, they require more frequent maintenance to keep them in good working order.